christovic/signature-updater-GAS/README.md

 5. Fill out your domain name at the top.
 Get your private key from the service account area that you made in step 2 and paste it in the constant `PRIVATE_KEY`.
 Do the same for the service account email address.

+6. Click "Deploy" at the top right, click "New deployment".
+Click the cog next to "Select type", choose "Web app".
+Add a description, press "Deploy".
+Authorise access, then you can access the web interface with the link under "URL".